 Management credibility for PLX depends less on promotional language and more on execution.
 The company has achieved meaningful milestones: approved products, Chiesi partnership progress, debt cleanup, no outstanding warrants, and a stronger cash position after the Chiesi milestone.
 Those are real execution points.
 The next layer is harder: turning Elfabrio into durable recurring growth and proving PRX-115 can become a differentiated clinical asset.

 Governance and insider activity should be monitored through current SEC filings.
 For a small-cap biotech, insider ownership, equity compensation, ATM usage, related-party transactions and board independence can matter to market confidence.
-The current editorial stance should be balanced: PLX has cleaned up parts of its financial profile, but investors should still read filings carefully rather than rely on management tone alone.
+The balanced view is that PLX has cleaned up parts of its financial profile, but investors should still read filings carefully rather than rely on management tone alone.

 Analyst Coverage, Institutional Holders and Retail Sentiment